qwertie64982/Coding4Medicine-2017/README.md

     - random-edit.py: Makes user-specified random edits to an input genome
     - south-america/asia/africa/europe: Fake auto-generated genomes
 - **Jigsaw/**: Used for assembling a genome from pieces
+    - debruijn.py: Uses a Debruijn graph to assemble gene fragments
+        - puzzle-out.txt: Output from debruijn.py
+    - check.py: Makes sure output from debruijn.py is correct
+    - puzzle.csv / puzzle2.csv / nucl-puzzle.txt: Fragmented genes
+    - **Kmer-Exercises/**: Smaller scripts for working with k-mers
         - k-mers.py: Counts the k-mers of a genome
+            - k-mers.txt: Number of 35-mers in E.coli K12 genome
         - length.py: Prints the length of a genome
         - random-gene.fa: Random gene of about equal length to E. coli K12 genome
         - ALDH.fa: Same as /ALDH.txt but FASTA format, for testing with k-mers.py